بِسْمِ اللهِ الرَّحْمٰنِ الرَّحِيْم

 So what can the Q Gospel tell us about the resurrection?
 As shocking as it may be to Christians, it tells us nothing because the resurrection story is actually completely absent from this early source!
 In fact, even later sources like the Didache, placed no importance on the resurrection and failed to even mention it, indicating a gradual development of the concept among Christians.
 As Russell Martin explains:

 “The Didache, the epistle of James, the Gospel of Thomas and Sayings Gospel Q represent a stage in Christianity when the crucifixion and resurrection had not yet achieved any importance. […] They show no significant interest in miracles as proof of Jesus’ divine status, and little influence of the Pauline teaching of justification by faith or the importance of the crucifixion or resurrection.”

-So, Christianity developed the concept of the resurrection over time!
-The early Q community did not have such a concept.
+So, Christianity developed the concept of the resurrection over time.
+The early Q community did not have such a belief.
 Rather, they emphasized the teachings of Jesus (peace be upon him) and the importance of attaining the “kingdom of God”.
 As Mack explains:

 “Instead of people meeting to worship a risen Christ, as in the Pauline congregations, or worrying about what it meant to be a follower of a martyr, as in the Markan community, the people of Q were fully preoccupied with questions about the kingdom of God in the present and the behavior required if one took it seriously.”

 Therefore, in the light of the evidence, there is no reason to accept Brown’s appeal to 1 Corinthians and Acts to show that the “empty tomb” story was “implicit in the early preaching”.
 It clearly was not included in the preaching of the Q community.